 Contact your representatives in Washington, DC and tell them to support the Industrial Hemp Farming Act of 2015.

-Currently there are 2 bills in limbo in Washington, DC, both titled ‘Industrial Hemp Farming Act of 2015'.
+Currently, there are two bills in limbo in Washington, DC, both titled ‘Industrial Hemp Farming Act'.
 Both of these bills, S134 and H.R.
 525, change the wording of the Controlled Substance Act to exclude industrial hemp from the definition of “marihuana”.
 Neither of these bills have been acted on since January.
-We need to contact our representatives in Washington DC, and urge them support these bills, and to bring up to vote.
+We need to contact our representatives in Washington DC, and urge them to support these bills, and to bring up to vote.

 For more information on the legalization of industrial hemp, visit these links: